Side Effects of Hypnosis

 Even if you remember certain events from your past, in hypnosis you access the memories on a deeper, emotional level.

 Most clients who choose hypnotherapy are aware of hurtful or traumatic events in their past.
 Accessing the memories from those times in hypnosis can be very emotional but this also holds a huge healing potential.

 Suppression of negative emotions about traumatic events in the past can be the reason for serious psychological issues causing continuous high-level distress.
 Hypnosis is a very effective treatment for anxiety.

 Already in World War I and II, hypnotherapy had been offering fast improvements in treating the war fatigue of the soldiers.
 This was done by accessing and experiencing emotional memories of the traumatic war events.

 Soldiers were not able to process these emotions on the battlefield and experienced severe post-traumatic stress disorder (PTSD) symptoms.
 Through the processing of suppressed emotions under hypnosis, soldiers experienced relief in PTSD symptoms.

 A competent hypnotherapist creates a safe environment and takes care of you during the whole hypnotherapy session.
 After an intense session of Transformational Hypnotherapy, a client may feel tired but also experiences a huge emotional relief.

 Let’s Compare with Medicines

-Humira (generic name Adalimumab), the most sold prescription medicine makes up $8.2 billion in sales.
+The most-sold medicine in the US in 2015, Humira (generic name Adalimumab), the most-sold prescription medicine made up $8.2 billion in sales.